LP Gas Concerns > Cylinder Exchange Cabinets

 Numerous inspections and increasing consumer complaints indicate that the rapidly expanding cylinder exchange business needs to devote more time and effort to compliance with mandatory safety requirements.
 Following is a list of frequent violations with a brief explanation of each item:

 - Lack of protection from vehicular traffic.
-The cabinet in which cylinders are stored is protection from theft and tampering, but not protection from vehicles.
+This requirement changed substantially in 2017 because of new LP-Gas Code wording.
+Cabinets that are "lockable ventilated enclosures of metal exterior construction" do not need additional protection.
+If the cabinet does not meet those criteria, not common in North Carolina, then some form of protection is required.
 Curbing may be accepted as protection only if it is a minimum of 6 inches in height and 36 inches from the cabinet.
 Otherwise, steel posts set in concrete and filled with concrete or substantial wood timbers (such as railroad ties - see our position statement, linked below for railroad tie information) shall be set close enough together so vehicles cannot get between them and far enough from the cabinet to not interfere with the cabinet doors, but in no case closer than 2 feet.
 The steel posts shall be at least 4 inches in diameter for protection from normal automobile and light truck traffic.
 If the traffic is heavier vehicles, then the protective posts shall be larger as necessary to furnish protection.
 The installer will have to show that wooden protection will be effective.
 If traffic movement is parallel to the curb, then spacing less than 36 inches from the curb may be acceptable, depending on the proximity of common and/or possible turning areas.
 Please contact us for a case-by-case evaluation.
-See also our position statement on protection from vehicles.
+See also our position statement, revised for 2017, on protection from vehicles.

 - Cabinet not located with 5 foot clearance from openings into buildings and from sources of ignition.
 This distance increases to 10 feet if the store has only one doorway commonly used by the public.
 This distance is the minimum distance.
 It is not approximate and it is not negotiable.
 Note: If the cabinet was installed prior to July 1, 1998, then the 10-foot separation requirement for a single door does not apply.